Debit and Cash Only

 When a product is initially brought in, it’s evaluated two weeks and three weeks after it’s added to the inventory.
 The performance data is shared with the brand so they can review how their product is doing.
 Vautrin and the team provide both visibility and an open line of communication.

 “We offer opportunities for training our team, we ask them to share information about their brand story and what makes the product special,” Vautrin said, adding this can help sell more products by giving budtenders the insight they need to educate customers.
-“If the brand has a slow moving SKU, we might need additional sampling and education.
-Sometimes the market shifts or a more compelling product is now on shelf.
+“If the brand has a slow-moving SKU, we might need additional sampling and education.
+Sometimes the market shifts or a more compelling product is now on the shelf.
 In that case, the brand may re-evaluate its pricing strategy.”

 “I endeavor to develop a relationship that says ‘I’m your retail partner,’ but the brands need to also lean in and be accountable.
 The customer has the final vote with their dollar,” he added.